Dibaryon resonances and short-range $NN$ interaction: Abstract

 \section{Abstract}

-The dibaryon concept for the nuclear force is considered, assuming that the main attraction between the nucleons at medium distances is determined by the $s$-channel exchange of an intermediate six-quark (dibaryon) state.
+The dibaryon concept for the nuclear force is presented, assuming that the main attraction between the nucleons at medium distances is determined by the $s$-channel exchange of an intermediate six-quark (dibaryon) state.
 To construct the respective $NN$ interaction model, a microscopic six-quark description of the $NN$ system is used, in which symmetry aspects play a special role.
-The interaction within the dibaryon model includes a superposition of $t$-channel long-range one-pion exchange and $s$-channel dibaryon exchange.
-This interaction model is shown to give a good description of both elastic phase shifts and inelasticities of $NN$ scattering in various partial waves in a broad energy range from zero to 600--800 MeV and even higher.
-It is shown also that the suggested coupling between the external $NN$ channel and internal $6q$ channel leads to a dressing of the intermediate dibaryon state.
-Finally, the parameters of the dressed dibaryons corresponding to the best fit of $NN$ scattering data turn out to be very close to the parameters of the observed dibaryon resonances in those $NN$ partial configurations where their existence has been experimentally confirmed.
+It is shown that the $NN$ interaction in all important partial waves can be described properly by a superposition of the long-range $t$-channel one-pion exchange and the $s$-channel exchange by an intermediate dibaryon.
+The developed model gives a good description of both elastic phase shifts and inelasticities of $NN$ scattering in all $S$, $P$, $D$ and $F$ partial waves at energies from zero to 600–800 MeV and even higher.
+The parameters of the intermediate six-quark states corresponding to the best fit of $NN$ scattering data are found to be consistent with the parameters of the known dibaryon resonances in those $NN$ partial configurations where their existence has been experimentally confirmed.
+Predictions for new dibaryon states are given as well.